-This project examines the shifting value of connected museum artifacts and specimens, linking past and current uses to provide a model for future interdisciplinary collections research.
-Objects tell stories, through their creation, circulation, perceived value, and the connections they embody between people, places, materials, and interests.
+Through their creation, circulation, perceived value, and the connections they embody between people, places, materials, and interests objects contain multiple, layered narratives.
 Amazonian featherwork objects tell a very specific narrative, as traced through their creation and display as exotic objects to sites of cultural heritage.
 Following a parallel line of inquiry, bird specimens were collected in the same region during the same period, transformed from exotic objects to scientific specimens, and are now being re-evaluated as sites for mining genetic data for biodiversity conservation.
 Connecting museum collections across disciplines—such as ethnographic featherwork and scientific bird specimens—highlights their location within larger networks of practice, exchange, and value.
-Tracing the material, semiotic, historical, and technological connections between a group of Amazonian featherwork objects (Museé du Quai Branly) and bird specimens (Muséum National d'Histoire Naturelle), my research questions examine the shifting value of museum collections, focused on the material practices that create different kinds of value.
-Through studying how featherwork and bird specimens are made and remade as valuable objects through time—most recently as genetic samples and genomic data—I will focus on linking the historical, archival, and contemporary uses of the collections.
-In parallel, I will identify and engage subjects for ethnographic interviews at both museums.
+Tracing the material, semiotic, historical, and technological connections between a group of Amazonian featherwork objects (Museé du Quai Branly) and bird specimens (Muséum National d'Histoire Naturelle), my research examines the shifting value of museum collections, focused on the material practices that create different kinds of value.
+Through studying how featherwork and bird specimens are made and remade as valuable objects through time—most recently as genetic samples and genomic data—I link the historical, archival, and contemporary uses of the collections, and in parallel, engage subjects in ethnographic interviews at both museums.
 A close attention to the material practices of creating and conserving these objects, and the types of perceived value generated through these processes, form my methodological and theoretical framework.
 Collections are not simply accumulated objects, but instead can be seen as a continual reassemblage of the people who have made, use, and collect the objects, and the regimes of value they represent and reproduce.
 My research engages the construction of these assemblages, creating meaningful paths through and between collections, disciplines, and perspectives.
-Through examining featherwork and bird specimens as assemblages of materials and shifting values, in their historical and contemporary contexts, this project will produce a case study of these objects and provide an extensible model for interdisciplinary collections research.
+Through examining featherwork and bird specimens as assemblages of materials and shifting values, in their historical and contemporary contexts, this project proposes a case study of these objects to provide an extensible model for interdisciplinary collections research.

 Examining how biotechnology is redefining concepts of “life itself,” I explore the museum as a site for thinking through how life is being archived and for what imagined futures.
 Focusing on negotiations at the Smithsonian National Museum of Natural History between 2014-2016, this article examines debates over whether a genetic sample could serve as a voucher specimen—a physical reference permanently preserved in a museum.
 Learning to pin beetles, take genetic samples and extract DNA I reconstruct the analytical chains that bind together a specimen, samples and data.
 I argue that the capacities and limitations of biomaterials are a vital part of understanding how cryo-collections are made to matter as ontological embodiments—through their negotiated use and continuing re-evaluation.